lipetsk-digital/HomeLibraryAI/README.md

 - If we try to extract `brief` before full `anotation`, we couldn't get the model to get really full text of book's annotation in `annotation` field.
 - When model construct `authors_full_names`, it can add their own knowledge and append middle name or decipher the initials - even there are no such information on the source page.

+Interesting observation:
+- in 4 out of 5 cases AI-model return `Dale Carnegie` authors name, but in 1 case it return `Carnegie Dale`.

 For example:
 | Source photo | Extracted fields |
 | - | - |